andikisare/Real-Exoplanets/README.md

 # Real Exoplanets
- Version: 0.9.4
+ Version: 0.9.6
 License: Creative Commons Attribution-NonCommercial-ShareAlike

 # Installation Instructions for Use with the Stock Solar System
 1) Dependencies (install these before Real Exoplanets)
 	- Kopernicus
 	- Module Manager
 	- Modular Flight Integrator
-	- Community Terrain Texture Pack
 2) After REX's dependencies have been installed, install Real Exoplanets by extracting the "RealExoplanets" and "REX-Textures" files into the KSP GameData folder.
-3) (Optional) To install visuals, first install SVE and then install Real Exoplanets visuals by extracting the "REXVE" file into the KSP GameData folder.
+3) (Optional) For visuals to function, you must install SVE.

 # Installation Instructions for Use with RSS
 1) Dependencies (install these before Real Exoplanets)